 Long whispered about in the hospice and medical communities, these extraordinary moments of final passage are openly discussed and explained in At Heaven’s Door.

-In our conversation, we will explore questions like:
+In our conversation, we explore questions like:

 What can explain theses shared death experiences?